-“The Chinese soviet regime is a state based on the democratic dictatorship of the workers and peasants.
-All the power of the soviet shall belong to the workers, peasants and Red Army soldiers and the entire labouring population.
-Under the soviet regime the workers, peasants, Red Army soldiers and entire labouring population shall have the right to elect their own deputies to give effect to their power.
+“The Chinese Soviet regime is a state based on the democratic dictatorship of the workers and peasants.
+All the power of the Soviet shall belong to the workers, peasants and Red Army soldiers and the entire labouring population.
+Under the Soviet regime, the workers, peasants, Red Army soldiers and entire labouring population shall have the right to elect their own deputies to give effect to their power.
 Only militarists, bureaucrats, landlords, the despotic gentry, capitalists, rich peasants, monks and all exploiting and counter-revolutionary elements shall be deprived of the right to elect deputies to participate in government and to enjoy political freedom…”

 Shiping Zheng, historian

 Unsurprisingly, the nationalist-militarist leader Jiang Jieshi viewed the Jiangxi Soviet as a threat to his own government.
-Between 1930 and 1933 Jiang ordered four offensives, dubbed ‘Encirclement Campaigns’, against the communists in Jiangxi.
-At first these campaigns were unsuccessful: they moved Guomindang forces long distances from their bases and into the interior of China, stretching their command and supply lines.
-Red Army divisions, growing in both skill and confidence, were able to isolate and engage Guomindang forces using Mao’s guerrilla strategies.
-In the first offensive (1930-31) several nationalist divisions were surrounded by the more mobile Red Army and around 12,000 Guomindang soldiers were taken prisoner.
-Jiang’s second and third anti-communist campaigns, both launched in 1931, employed much larger troop numbers (around 100,000 Guomindang soldiers and 200,000 warlord soldiers) but both also failed to drive the CCP from Jiangxi.
-In the autumn of 1933 the Guomindang began its fifth and final Encirclement Campaign.
-This time Jiang was much better prepared, both in terms of resources and strategy.
-The nationalist armies boasted around 800,000 men, dozens of heavy artillery pieces and 200 airplanes.
-Guomindang generals were armed with battle strategies for countering Red Army mobility, drawn up with the assistance of German military advisors.
-These advantages, coupled with a shift in CCP military tactics, gave the Guomindang the means to finally drive the communists from their stronghold in Jiangxi.
+Between 1930 and 1933 Jiang ordered four offensives, dubbed Encirclement Campaigns, against the communists in Jiangxi.
+The first of these campaigns were unsuccessful: they required Nationalist forces to travel long distances from their bases into the interior of China, stretching their command and supply lines.
+Red Army divisions, which were growing in skill and confidence, were able to isolate and engage Guomindang forces using Mao’s guerrilla strategies.
+In the First Encirclement Campaign (1930-31) several Nationalist divisions were surrounded by the more mobile Red Army and around 12,000 soldiers were taken prisoner.
+Jiang’s Second and Third Encirclement Campaigns, both launched in 1931, employed much larger troop numbers (around 100,000 Nationalist soldiers and 200,000 warlord soldiers) but they also failed to drive the CCP from Jiangxi.
+In the autumn of 1933 Nationalist forces began their final assault, the Fifth Encirclement Campaign.
+This time Jiang was much better prepared, both with resources and strategy.
+The Nationalist armies boasted around 800,000 men, dozens of heavy artillery pieces and 200 aeroplanes.
+Nationalist generals were armed with battle strategies for countering Red Army mobility, drawn up with the assistance of German military advisors, particularly Hans von Seeckt.
+These advantages, coupled with a shift in CCP military tactics, allowed the Nationalists to finally drive the communists from their stronghold in Jiangxi.

-5. These early offensives proved unsuccessful, however by late 1933 the Red Army was heavily outnumbered, outgunned and undermined by a flawed change in tactics.
+5. These early offensives proved unsuccessful, however by late 1933 the Red Army was finally driven out after being outnumbered, outgunned and undermined by changes in tactics.

 This website uses pinyin romanisations of Chinese words and names.
-For more information refer to this page.
+Please refer to this page for more information.